jimmyodonnell/banzai/README.md

 Read 2:                                    ~~~~~~~~~~~~~~******+++:::aa
 ```

+### Banzai: Sequences to Samples ###
+Banzai works backward through the same process:

 **Demultiplexing (primary):**
 ```
 Read 1:                 +++******~~~~~~~~~~~~~~
 Read 2:                                    ~~~~~~~~~~~~~~******+++
 ```
-This has probably already been performed by the time you get the data.
+(This has probably already been performed by the time you get the data.)

 **Read merging:**
 ```